 - Binding in the mechanical parts,

 - Blown Fuse or bad relay

-If you can't get your convertible top to go ur or down double check the instructions in the owners manual.
+If you can't get your convertible top to go up or down, double-check the instructions in the owner's manual.

-Next, perform a visual inspection of the top to make sure there are no fluid leaks or broken cables.
+Next, perform a visual inspection of the top to ensure no fluid leaks or broken cables.

 Troubleshooting Convertible Top Problems

-To troubleshoot your convertible top problem, we assume you already know how to locate and check fuses, relays, convertible top components such as lift cylinders, convertible module, and pump.
+To troubleshoot your convertible top problem, we assume you already know how to locate and check fuses, relays, convertible top components such as lift cylinders, convertible modules, and pumps.

 If you are having trouble finding these parts visit your dealer; most dealership parts departments are kind enough to print the convertible top diagram for free.